gokulanand-selvan/Obsidian/Internshala/Why should we hire you.md

-You should hire me for this position because of my proven ability to build efficient front-end user interfaces in line with modern best practices.
-I have some experience in React framework, to develop front-end applications.
+I have ability to build efficient User interfaces with modern best practices.
+I have experience in React framework, to develop front-end applications.